Guillamon/master-data-science/Report.md

 &nbsp;

-I had to take a deep breath, it was now time for the ultimate test: I had to try forecasting sales of other items of the same brand.
+I had to take a deep breath, it was now time for the ultimate test: I had to **try forecasting sales of other items of the same brand**.

-I did this with five items... and although some time series only had observations from 2018, they still performed surprisingly well
+So I tried the **same approach for multiple linear regression with four more items**... and although some time series only had observations from 2018, they still performed surprisingly well:

-<h5 align="center"> ITEM 2 TESTS </h5>
+<h5 align="center"> 2nd ITEM: WINNER MODEL TESTS </h5>
 <p align = "center" >
 <img src=https://raw.githubusercontent.com/Guillamon/master-data-science/master/Charts/Forecast_Week_Item2.gif width=600>
 </p>

 &nbsp;

-<h5 align="center"> ITEM 3 TESTS </h5>
+<h5 align="center"> 3rd ITEM: WINNER MODEL TESTS  </h5>
 <p align = "center" >
 <img src=https://raw.githubusercontent.com/Guillamon/master-data-science/master/Charts/Forecast_Week_Item3.gif width=600>
 </p>

 &nbsp;

-<h5 align="center"> ITEM 4 TESTS </h5>
+<h5 align="center"> 4th ITEM: WINNER MODEL TESTS  </h5>
 <p align = "center" >
 <img src=https://raw.githubusercontent.com/Guillamon/master-data-science/master/Charts/Forecast_Week_Item4.gif width=600>
 </p>

 &nbsp;

-<h5 align="center"> ITEM 5 TESTS </h5>
+<h5 align="center"> 5th ITEM: WINNER MODEL TESTS  </h5>
 <p align = "center" >
 <img src=https://raw.githubusercontent.com/Guillamon/master-data-science/master/Charts/Forecast_Week_Item5.gif width=600>
 </p>

 &nbsp;

 I had now something solid enough to go a step further, I had not forgotten my other dark purpose.
 The case was calling for a Dashboard.
-I rolled my sleeves up and built an **interactive Shiny app**, where the end user could basically explore the time series, check the forecast of an item, and see at the same time when promotions and holidays had happened or would happen.
+I rolled my sleeves up and quickly built an **interactive Shiny app**, where the end user could basically explore the time series, check the forecast of an item, and see at the same time when promotions and holidays had happened or would happen.
 Was that not making relevant information available?
+Of course I was still leaving important data out, but this was more than enough to start testing it at my company...

-<h5 align="center"> ITEM 5 TESTS </h5>
+<h5 align="center"> A SHORT DEMO FOR A SIMPLE APP </h5>
 <p align = "center" >
 <img src=https://raw.githubusercontent.com/Guillamon/master-data-science/master/Charts/Shiny_Demo.gif width=900>
 </p>